Stall (fluid dynamics): Spoilers

 Except for flight training, airplane testing, and aerobatics, a stall is usually an undesirable event.
 Spoilers (sometimes called lift dumpers), however, are devices that are intentionally deployed to create a carefully controlled flow separation over part of an aircraft's wing to reduce the lift it generates, increase the drag, and allow the aircraft to descend more rapidly without gaining speed.
 Spoilers are also deployed asymmetrically (one wing only) to enhance roll control.
 Spoilers can also be used on aborted take-offs and after main wheel contact on landing to increase the aircraft's weight on its wheels for better braking action.

 Unlike powered airplanes, which can control descent by increasing or decreasing thrust, gliders have to increase drag to increase the rate of descent.
 In high-performance gliders, spoiler deployment is extensively used to control the approach to landing.

 Spoilers can also be thought of as "lift reducers" because they reduce the lift of the wing in which the spoiler resides.
 For example, an uncommanded roll to the left could be reversed by raising the right wing spoiler (or only a few of the spoilers present in large airliner wings).
 This has the advantage of avoiding the need to increase lift in the wing that is dropping (which may bring that wing closer to stalling).

 History

 German aviator Otto Lilienthal died while flying in 1896 as the result of a stall.
 Wilbur Wright encountered stalls for the first time in 1901, while flying his second glider.
-Awareness of Lilienthal's accident and Wilbur's experience motivated the Wright Brothers to design their plane in "canard" configuration.
+Awareness of Lilienthal's accident and Wilbur's experience motivated the Wright brothers to design their plane in "canard" configuration.
 This purportedly made recoveries from stalls easier and more gentle.
 The design allegedly saved the brothers' lives more than once.
-Although, canard configurations, without careful design, can actually make a stall unrecoverable.
+However, canard configurations, without careful design, can actually make a stall unrecoverable.

 The aircraft engineer Juan de la Cierva worked on his "Autogiro" project to develop a rotary wing aircraft which, he hoped, would be unable to stall and which therefore would be safer than aeroplanes.
-In developing the resulting "autogyro" aircraft, he solved many engineering problems which made the helicopter possible.
+In developing the resulting "autogyro" aircraft, his solution of numerous engineering problems related to the rotary wing led to the development of the helicopter.